Future Proof Your Body: 13 Things To Do Now To Be Healthy in Later Life

 When determining the health of your body, doctors use BMI as a screening tool and a good indicator of future health risks.
-If your score doesn’t fall within the optimal range, you’re considered having an increased risk of developing certain diseases.
+If your score doesn't fall within the optimal range, you might have an increased risk of developing certain diseases.

 So what is body mass index?
 It is a diagnostic measurement used to access your weight relative to your height.
 Depending on your score, you can evaluate the risk of life-altering diseases caused by weight issues.
 Learn how to calculate your BMI and try to reduce your health risks with the right calorie intake.

 But not only your food intake counts when it comes to your health - what you drink matters a great deal too.

 The substance you should be consuming more of is water.
 Our bodies consist of around 60% of water, but we're continually losing it through our sweat and urine.
 We need to consume it in adequate amounts to prevent dehydration and its consequences, such as fatigue, frequent illness, constipation, and headaches.

 Many studies show that drinking plenty of water can help you with weight loss – drinking 2 liters of water per day increases your energy expenditure for 96 calories.
 Also, consuming water half an hour before your meals make you feel full so that you will eat fewer calories.

 Other drinks, such as coffee, tea, and fruit juices should be consumed in moderation, while it's best to stay away from sugary, fizzy drinks and alcohol.